divercefi/whitepaper/README.md

 By staking their *EASY* tokens to their favorite portfolios users can earn in the form of *EASY* portfolio staking rewards the returns of their chosen portfolios.
 Thus getting exposure to digital asset portfolios like a digital asset index or ETF without having to invest in the underlying assets and thus comply with a related regulatory framework.
 As such *EASY* portfolio staking can be compared to a **"betting option"** as neither the users nor CryptoEasy.io hold the underlying portfolio of digital assets.
 We introduce this new staking mechanism as **"Proof-of-Return"**.

 Practically, users can stake their *EASY* tokens to one or multiple portfolios listed in the Portfolio Dashboard Explorer.
 As already mentioned, users will be able to allocate none, part, or all of their tokens to the portfolios of their choice.
-Users will also be able to retrieve their portfolios at **any time** (depending on portfolio policy) and the returns will be updated continuously following almost real-time performance of portfolios (5 min. moving average price).
+Users will also be able to retrieve their portfolios at **any time** (depending on portfolio policy) and the returns will be updated continuously following the almost real-time performance of portfolios (5 min. moving average price).
 The "Proof-of-Return" staking mechanism will also enable users to short portfolios to also staking rewards when portfolio prices drop.
 Enabling shorting is important to facilitate efficient market dynamics.

 When the performance of portfolio staking will be negative (portfolio negative returns if users hold a long position, portfolio positive returns if users hold a short position) tokens will also be **"burned"** or destroyed when the tokens are retrieved from staked portfolios.
 The goal hereby is to reward only good investments and control the supply of *EASY* tokens.